Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 Tier 1 visa

-Affordability generally won’t be an issue for this kind of application, given that tier 1 visa-holders are normally either in well-paid employment, are entrepreneurs or can make significant investments into the UK.
+Affordability generally won’t be an issue for this kind of application, given that tier 1 visa holders are normally either in well-paid employment, are entrepreneurs, or can make significant investments in the UK.

 Tier 2 visa